AgrimaKhanna/PhenoMap/README.md

 ### Step 4: Run the Explanation Tool

-To generate natural language explanations using an LLM:
+To use the tool to generate natural language explanations for disease-phenotype relationships:

 ```
 04_explainability.ipynb